Forever Blowing Bubbles: Music

-Cover art
+Artwork

 The cover depicts connections with previous albums, which became a trend in Clearlight album covers from this point onward.
 On the cover of Clearlight Symphony, cables connect an electrical box to a head, with one cable leading off in the distance, over the horizon.
 On the cover of Forever Blowing Bubbles, the same cable comes over the horizon, and ends in a disconnected DIN plug lying in the grass, blowing bubbles.
 The grass appears to be a redrawing of the marijuana leaves from the back cover of Delired Cameleon Family, but are now just ordinary lawn grass.